explodecomputer/pelotas_2015/gwas/README.md

 > 1. For continuous traits are they normally distributed?
 > 2. Are there any outliers?
-> 3. Are there covariates?
-> 4. Are the covariates associated with the traits?
+> 3. Are the covariates associated with the traits?
-> 5. How will each of these factors influence the performance of our GWAS?
+> 4. How will each of these factors influence the performance of our GWAS?

 ## Performing GWAS

-We are going to compare the way GWAS results are influenced if we use:

-a.
-Uncleaned data and no covariates
-b.
-Cleaned data with covariates
+We are going to compare the way GWAS results are influenced if we use: **a.** uncleaned data and no covariates (approx model) and **b.** Cleaned data with covariates (full model).

 ### Exercise 5